 In one of the New Yorker essays, along with exhibiting deep affection for The Economist, Mishra writes: ‘The right accuses liberals of promoting selfish individualism and crass materialism at the expense of social cohesion and cultural identity.’

 He goes on to acknowledge that ‘attacks on liberalism are nothing new,’ but fails to ‘know right away what precisely is being criticized.’
 Mishra is looking for easy answers to complex problems.
-It is unbecoming of stature he wants to establish.
+It is unbecoming of the stature he wants to establish.

-The answer to his why is in the favorable review of his book by Mark Rappolt: ‘the language of imperialism remains the language that is deployed by both left and right today.’
+The answer to his why is in the favourable review of his book by Mark Rappolt: ‘the language of imperialism remains the language that is deployed by both left and right today.’
 In his critique, Mishra uses similar language, which renders this book boring and makes it an ungainly read.

 It shines through in some aspects though.
 For example, his explanation of ‘the halo of virtue around India’ because its governments have ‘embraced free markets’ while the ‘communist-run China abruptly emerged as a challenger to the West.’

 He rightly accuses Salman Rushdie—who said mean things about Shashi Deshpande because she, as a judge, chose Disgrace over Ground Beneath Her Feet.
 (Though this and Rushdie’s other sexist remarks don’t find space in this book.)
 In his review of Joseph Anton, Mishra writes, ‘Oddly, Anton seems to require no such moral balancing for the Sri Lankan strongman Mahinda Rajapaksa, who is commended for resisting Iranian pressure and greenlighting the filming of Midnight’s Children; the responsibility of this authoritarian president and his brother in the massacre of tens of thousands of Tamil Hindus is passed over in silence.’